Warehouse Operations: Processes, Roles, and Automation

 1. Receiving

-Receiving is the first operational task in the warehouse, setting the tone for inventory accuracy and efficiency down the line.
+Receiving is the first operational task in the warehouse, setting the tone for smooth operations, inventory accuracy, and efficiency down the line.
 The process typically begins with the arrival of goods and includes several key steps:

 1. Scheduling and receiving shipments: Warehouses often schedule shipments in advance to ensure staff availability and storage space.
 Upon arrival, goods are checked against the shipping manifest for accuracy.